Table of Contents

 5.2.2.3 Authorize Beacon Signal

-On receiving an Authorized Beacon Signal request, DID controllers MUST verify that the DID Update Bundle either includes the CID for the DID Update Payload they submitted, or includes no entry for their DID.
-Once satisfied, the DID controller signs the PSBT following the MuSig2 protocol using the key they generated when establishing the Beacon.
+On receiving an Authorize Beacon Signal request, DID controllers MUST verify that the DID Update Bundle either includes the CID for the DID Update Payload they submitted, or includes no entry for their DID.
+Once satisfied, the DID controller signs the PSBT following the MuSig2 protocol using the key they generated when opting in to the Beacon cohort.

 5.2.2.4 Broadcast Beacon Signal